Accomplished, determined, courageous and enterprising.

 As seen in the image above, the certifications and training programs are listed in the reverse chronological order.

-A recruiter is interested in knowing your latest certification first and the previous certifications can be mentioned following that.
+A recruiter is interested in knowing your latest certification first and the previous certifications can be mentioned post that.

 Latest certification is more valid as technologies and theories keep changing.